quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 > **RFC Editor's Note:**  Please remove this section prior to
 > publication of a final version of this document.

+## since draft-ietf-quic-load-balancers-13

+- Incorporated Connection ID length in argument of truncate function

 ## since draft-ietf-quic-load-balancers-12

-- Separated Retry Service design into a separate draft.
+- Separated Retry Service design into a separate draft

 ## since draft-ietf-quic-load-balancers-11